Mandatory retirement: Canada

 The normal age for retirement in Canada is 65, but one cannot be forced to retire at that age.
 Labour laws in the country do not specify a retirement age.
 Age 65 is when federal Old Age Security pension benefits begin, and most private and public retirement plans have been designed to provide income to the person starting at 65 (an age is needed to select premium payments by contributors to be able to calculate how much money is available to retirees when they leave the program by retiring).

 All judges in Canada are subject to mandatory retirement, at 70 or 75 depending on the court.
 Federal senators cease to hold their seats at 75.

 Ethiopia

 Citizens of Ethiopia over the age of 60 must retire, though the retirement age may be further reduced for individuals working in particularly hazardous occupations.
 Retirees are often faced with loss of benefits and insufficient funds to handle daily expenses.

+Ireland

+The mandatory retirement age for members of the Garda Síochána with the rank of garda, inspector, and sergeant was increased from 57 years old to 60 years old in 2004.
+Later in 2024 it was increased for all members to 62 years old, under the An Garda Síochána Retirement Regulations 2024.
+Since then some members have been given permission to work until they are 64 years old.